daydreamersjp/SimilarLineFromDMM/README.md

 </br>

-__My intenstion this time has been to make a wrap-up app to retrieve the Japanese sentences which have been ever posted in the DMM site, similar to a Japanese sentence the app user requested, by similarity order.__
+__My intention this time has been to make a wrap-up app to retrieve the Japanese sentences which have been ever posted in the DMM site, similar to a Japanese sentence the app user requested, by similarity order.__

 </br>